 For a more rustic setting or peaceful, lakeside camping, there is the Narrows Campground, Namekus Lake Campground or Sandy Lake Campground.
 With a backcountry permit, adventure-seeking visitors can hike or canoe and camp in remote reaches of the park.
 There are 14 designated backcountry campgrounds in four different wilderness areas.

-If you prefer the amenities or luxury of a hotel or condo, stay at one of the park’s deluxe all-season accommodations, including the Hawood Inn, Lost Creek Resort, The Lakeview Hotel, Kapasiwin Bungalows or Elk Ridge on the Lake (formerly Waskesiu Lake Lodge).
+If you prefer the amenities or luxury of a hotel, condo or cabin, stay at one of the park’s deluxe all-season accommodations, including the Hawood Inn, Lost Creek Resort, The Lakeview Hotel, Kapasiwin Bungalows or Elk Ridge on the Lake (formerly Waskesiu Lake Lodge).

 Down the road, located just outside of the park, is Elk Ridge Resort’s signature property.
 Indulge in first-class comfort with a stay in one of its upscale accommodation options – the lodge, log cabin, townhouse or cottage.
 Start your day with a massage or pedicure at Drift Spa & Wellness before you head out for a round on the championship 27-hole golf course, where it’s not uncommon to see elk on the fairway.
 Enjoy fine dining set amidst rustic elegance at Fredrich, the resort’s newest dining experience.
 The restaurant’s patio has a spectacular pond view.
 Another (more casual) dining option is The Wyld at Elk Ridge, located in the golf course clubhouse.

 Elk Ridge Resort

 Recreation is the name of the game here with hiking, swimming, fishing, golfing and canoeing.